MaDrCloudDev/aMaDrOfSvelte/README.md

 # [aMaDrOfSvelte](https://amadrofsvelte.madr.io)

-## A decisive full-stack SvelteKit template featuring: Prisma, Planetscale (MySQL), Lucia auth & GitHub oAuth, & Tailwind w/ Flowbite components
+## A decisive full-stack SvelteKit template featuring: Prisma, Planetscale (MySQL), Lucia auth w/ GitHub oAuth, & Tailwind w/ Flowbite components

-### aMaDrOfSvelte lets you manage your database, your "server", your APIs, and and your front-end all from the same the codebase; using the same language, by merely typing a few commands into your terminal
+### aMaDrOfSvelte lets you manage your database, your "server" (serverless functions), your APIs, and and your front-end all from the same the codebase - using the same language - by merely typing a few commands into your terminal

+#### A modern, contained full-stack template manageable by solo developers; but usable by large teams

 ## Features